Local Cycling and Walking Infrastructure Plans: Leeds

 Who do I speak to regarding getting or applying for a crossing on Harehills Lane near the park entrance closest to Bracken Edge school.
 There are two crossings but both a good distance from the entrance used by lots of children.
 It would make sense for them to have a safe place to cross closest to the gate they are most likely to use.

-Toni asked over 4 years ago
+Toni asked about 5 years ago

 The improvements identified for walking in this first phase of LCWIP work were focussed on Harehills Corner – where Harehills Lane meets the A58 Easterly Road.
 As a result, the street audit undertaken did not extend as far as the park entrance to Potternewtown Park near Bracken Edge Primary School, and improvements in this area have yet been identified.
 However, we will pass on this request to Leeds’ Traffic Engineering team to consider the potential for a new crossing point to be provided at the location suggested.